13 Absolute Best Day Trips from Luxembourg (+ Map & Insider Tips)

 Good to know: You can get to Vianden using public transport or by car, but parking can be challenging here.
 So try to come early in the morning.
 The castle is located high on the hill.
 You can either walk or take a chairlift to the top of the hill and walk down a bit – the castle is a bit below the upper chairlift station.
 We recommend taking a chairlift up and then walking down after your visit.

-Practical information: Vianden Castle is open daily from 10 AM the whole year except on Christmas and on New Year’s Day.
-In high season (April – September), it’s open till 6 PM.
+Practical information: Vianden Castle is open daily the whole year except on Christmas and on New Year’s Day.
 For more information, please check the official website.
 Count about an hour for a visit to the castle itself.

 The quaint picturesque village of Vianden is also worth a visit – count another hour or two if you also plan to have lunch here.
 In addition, if you like hiking, you can easily spend a weekend in Vianden and explore the area a bit more.
-If you decide to stay longer, this is one of the best price-quality hotels in Vianden.
+If you decide to stay longer, Hotel Victor Hugo is the best place to stay in Vianden.

 2. Echternach Town & Echternach Lake, Luxembourg